• Recipe Index

 3. You'll have plenty of leftover rosemary simple syrup.
 Use it to make more cocktails or to flavor coffee, hot chocolate, or tea.
 Or add it to other cocktails like this Smoked Negroni.

-I love making drinks and food unique to every season throughout the year, but the holiday season is one of the most fun times to share with friends and family.
+I love creating drinks and food that are unique to each season throughout the year, but the holiday season is one of the most enjoyable times to share with friends and family.
 For more festive holiday recipes, check out these:

 🎄 More Festive Recipes